-The Department’s database of ~6000 thin sections generated from core, cuttings and relevant outcrops around SA are stored at Tonsley and are available on loan.
+The Department’s database of ~6,000 thin sections generated from core, cuttings and relevant outcrops around South Australia are stored at Tonsley and are available on loan.

 New virtual petroleum and geothermal ‘Core library’

-Images have been sourced from old well completion reports which were scanned by DEM-ERD in the 1990s as part of the SAEI and TEISA initiatives as well as modern digital well completion reports and GSSA and ERD geologists who’ve photographed core during their research projects.
+Images have been sourced from old well completion reports which were scanned by the Energy Resources Division in the 1990s as part of the SAEI and TEISA initiatives, as well as modern digital well completion reports, and department geologists who have photographed core during their research projects.
 The best quality images available have been used.
-This new database module aims to assist local, national and international researchers plan their core layouts and sampling campaigns, enables virtual studies of cores when travel is so restricted and forms a valuable addition to the PEPS database.
+This database module aims to assist local, national and international researchers plan their core layouts and sampling campaigns, enables virtual studies of cores when travel is restricted and forms a valuable addition to the PEPS database.

 Screenshot showing the new core module and core photographs